 Paul Rishell and Annie Raines

-Since doing their first gig together at a party for Ivy League alumni in 1992, guitarist Paul Rishell and harmonica player Annie Raines have become the unofficial king and queen of country blues in Boston.
-At 17, Raines was studying the book Harmonica for the Musically Hopeless, when a friend gave her some Muddy Waters tapes and changed her life.
+Since playing their first gig together at a party for Ivy League alumni in 1992, guitarist Paul Rishell and harmonica player Annie Raines have become the unofficial king and queen of country blues in Boston.
+At age 17, Raines was studying the book Harmonica for the Musically Hopeless when a friend gave her some Muddy Waters tapes that changed her life.
 She learned quickly and began sneaking in to the Sunday blues jams at the 1369 Club, eventually joining the band Some Blues By Butch.
-Years earlier, Rishell was a drummer in surf bands, who switched to guitar at 13.
-A friend played a couple of records for him: the 1941 Library of Congress Son House recordings, and Blues, Rags & Hollers by Koerner, Ray and Glover.
-The blues changed his life, too.
+Rishell played drums in surf bands before switching to guitar at age 13.
+A friend played a couple of records for him – the 1941 Library of Congress Son House recordings and Blues, Rags & Hollers by Koerner, Ray and Glover – and the blues changed his life, too.

-They met in 1989 when, through a mutual friend, Raines sat in at a gig with Rishell’s band.
-After a few more of those, she started contributing to his solo acoustic gigs, and they eventually became a duo with steady work at both the Sit ‘n Bull Pub in Maynard and House of Blues in Boston.
-Raines, whose playing has been compared to Little Walter and Sonny Terry, also had yearlong stints with The Tarbox Ramblers and The Susan Tedeschi Band.
+The pair first met in 1989 when, through a mutual friend, Raines sat in at a gig with Rishell’s band.
+After a few more of those, she started contributing to his solo acoustic gigs and they eventually became a duo with steady work at the Sit ‘n Bull Pub in Maynard and House of Blues in Boston.
+Raines, whose playing has been compared to that of Little Walter and Sonny Terry, had also done yearlong stints with The Tarbox Ramblers and The Susan Tedeschi Band.

 (by Ed Symkus)